caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 1. create our `recipes.ds` collection
 2. load sample data into our `recipes.ds` collection
-3. Configure and run our collection as a web service
+3. Configure and run our collection web service

 # Part 1.2: creating our collection